graham-evans/AISandbox-Server/documentation/legacy/index.md

 # Legacy code - version 1.2.1

-The original version of the AI Sandbox featured a REST based protocol where the sandbox called out to a REST server API (which you devlop).
-This made it easy for developers who were used to server-side programming and Swagger specifications, to start their AI journey.
+The original version of the AI Sandbox featured a REST based protocol and a client application.
+The sandbox app called out to a REST server API (which you developed), this made it easy for developers who were used to server-side programming and Swagger specifications, to start their AI journey.

 Although development has moved to a new code base, the original downloads are still [available](../intro/Downloads.md).

 The following documentation is taken from the original website:

-# Getting Started
+## Getting Started

-## Step 1 download and run the client.
+### Step 1 - download and run the client.

 The easiest way to run the client is to download a platform-specific installer for Windows, Linux or Mac.
 Installing this way will add the application to your start menu and / or create a desktop